AdaCore/training_material/courses/fundamentals_of_ada/060_record_types.rst

 Immutable Variant Record
 --------------------------

-* Discriminant is set at creation time and cannot be modified
+* Discriminant must be set at creation time and cannot be modified

 .. code:: Ada
    :number-lines: 2